Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Cobra Pose (Bhujangasana)

-Lie flat on your stomach with the tops of your feet pressed to the floor while your legs position straight behind.
+Lie flat on your stomach with the tops of your feet pressed to the floor while your legs are positioned straight behind.

-Straighten your hand with the palms pressing to the ground just below your elbow and shoulders
+Straighten your hand with the palms pressing to the ground below your elbow and shoulders.

-Slowly arch your back up off the floor as far as possible (avoid straining your back), holding for ten seconds before releasing back down to the floor.
+Slowly arch your back off the floor as far as possible (avoid straining your back), holding for ten seconds before releasing it back down to the floor.

 Repeat up to five times or until you feel some relief in your lower back muscles.